fecabrera/siec/README.md

 }
 ```

-A function may also return a reference — `-> &T` — provided it has a reference parameter to derive it from, the receiver usually; returning storage that dies with the call (a local, a parameter's copy) has no reference to give.
+A function may also return a reference, `-> &T`, provided it has a reference parameter to derive it from, the receiver usually; returning storage that dies with the call (a local, a parameter's copy) has no reference to give.
 The `return` takes the value's address, and the call's result reads as the T it aliases, like a reference parameter does: reading copies the value out, while calling a [method](#methods) on it, or returning it along, keeps aliasing the original.

 ```
 fn List<T>::get(self: &List<T>, index: u64) -> &T {